teu-mei-iapp/LCA-Database/README.md

 # LCA-Database
-An open-source database for a Life-Cycle Assesement for
+An open-source database for an Life-Cycle Assesement (LCA) for flexible and printed electronics.